duckietown/duckietown-rosdocker-template/README.md

+# IMPORTANT!!!

+THIS REPOSITORY HAS BEEN DEPRECIATED.
+USE [THIS](https://github.com/duckietown/template-basic) FOR NON-ROS PROJECTS OR [THIS](https://github.com/duckietown/template-ros) FOR ROS PROJECTS.

 # Guide to duckietown-rosdocker-template
 A template for a Docker container for a ROS Node that supplements the Duckietown ROS core.